11 Tools & Strategies to Make Meetings More Efficient

 8. Otter for note-taking without taking notes

-Note taking is constant work, and the one who’s doing it can even miss out on most of the actual meeting.
+Note-taking is constant work, and the one who’s doing it can even miss out on most of the actual meeting.
 Otter is a cross-platform app that records meeting audio, transcribes it automatically, and shares it with the group once the meeting is over.
-You can easily review the recordings in real time, edit and organize from any device.
+You can easily review the recordings in real-time, edit, and organize them from any device.

 What’s really awesome about it is that it even pinpoints key summary words and creates word clouds that you can use to jump around to the discussion highlights of the meeting.
 The free version lets you record up to 600 minutes each month, and even integrates with Zoom, a popular online videoconferencing tool.